inato/data-engineer-take-home-test/README.md

 - `created_at`: timestamp when the study application started
 - `site_name`: name of the site who took part in the trial
 - `site_category`: category the site who took part in the trial

-Note: If you haven't completed step 2, you can use the data stored in `./sample/applications_sample.csv`.
-There is no requirement to set up a database; we will solely focus on the SQL code.

-Enjoy the assignment and good luck!